 - Lunch at Pensione La Calcina

-- Private reception at Palazzo Mocenigo hosted by Francesca Bortolotto Possati (to be confirmed in 2018)
+- Private reception at Palazzo Mocenigo hosted by Francesca Bortolotto Possati (to be confirmed)

 - Evening Mass at St Mark’s (optional)

 Today we reflect on the lives and works of some of the great authors who resided or set their works in the great lagoon city, including Ruskin, Byron, Shakespeare, Browning and Henry James.

 We begin with a visit to the Ca’ Rezzonico, the grand 17th-century palace designed for Filippo Bon by the great exponent of the Venetian Baroque, Baldassare Longhena (1598-1682).
 In the 19th century it was home to Robert Browning who died here.
 At this time his only son, the painter Robert Barrett Browning, owned the palace.
 The American artist John Singer Sargent had a studio here for a time and in the 20th century it was rented for a while by Cole Porter.
 Now a museum of 18th-century Venice, this palace contains fine frescoes by Tiepolo, furnishings, paintings by Canaletto and Tintoretto and a magnificent ceremonial staircase by Giorgio Massari.